List of Alex Rider characters: Dr. Hugo Grief

 In the series, Grief (renamed Dr Hugo Marius Greif) is portrayed by Haluk Bilginer: despite being South African, just as his book counterpart was, the TV version does not support apartheid, which could in part be because it would not be easy to have somebody from the apartheid era to be a practical villain in the 2020s; this is further hinted at with Greif having worked as a research scientist in his native South Africa and in Turkey, but being expelled from both countries due to ethical violations.
 Greif idolises various dictators (now including Mao Zedong as well as Hitler and Stalin), believing that genocide and a general reduction of the human population is required to allow humanity to thrive.
-Moreover, the number of clones is reduced from sixteen in the book to eight in the series, and Point Blanc teaches both boys and girls, as opposed to being a boys-only school as originally: this is explained in the series as Greif "altering the chromosomes before mitosis" in order to create female clones.
+Moreover, the number of clones is reduced from sixteen in the book to eight in the series, and Point Blanc teaches both boys and girls, as opposed to being a boys-only school as in the original novel: this is explained in the series as Greif "tweaking the chromosomes before mitosis" in order to create female clones.
 The TV clones, whilst resembling their counterparts physically, can easily be identified as duplicates.
 Another key difference is that Grief does not die in a helicopter explosion, but is captured alive by the British, and reveals almost nothing to them.
-Whilst being transferred to gaol, he is killed by Yassen Gregorovich, who uses a neurotoxin bomb on that also kills the MI6 agents guarding Greif in the car.
+Whilst being transferred to gaol, he is killed by Yassen Gregorovich, who uses a neurotoxin bomb that also kills the MI6 agents guarding Greif in the car.